biotz/academy/docs/Examples/MQTTX/Message.md

 # Publish data to Biotz

-To post messages, click on the "Post" icon and fill in the message and topic details.
+**Post Messages:** You can post messages in different topics on the MQTT servers you are connected to.
+This allows you to send information to devices subscribed to those topics.

-To subscribe to a topic, click on the "Subscribe" icon and enter the name of the topic you wish to subscribe to.
+**Subscribe to Topics:** You can subscribe to specific topics to receive messages posted in those topics.
+This allows you to monitor and receive information from devices and systems that publish data in those topics.

-To connect and disconnect in MQTTX you have to use this connect button
+To connect and disconnect in MQTTX you have to use this connect button:

 <div class="tutorial-image-container">
 ![Message](../img/connect-disconnect.png)
 </div>
-This time you are going to do a test to publish a message and establish a connection with Biotz.
+This time you are going to establish connection with Biotz to do a test and **publish** a message.

 Next, we will guide you through the process of verifying the successful publication of data to Biotz using our debugging tool.

 For this demonstration, we'll focus on a JSON format.
 We'll provide examples of both correct and incorrect JSON payloads to illustrate the testing process.

 ## Correct message
-Now, you will have to modify the topic, the topic is a string that is used to identify the destination of a message.
+To send the message, you will have to modify the topic, the topic is a string that is used to identify the destination of a message.
 It serves as a kind of address or channel to which the message is sent and to which other users can subscribe to receive messages related to that specific topic.

 <div class="tutorial-image-container">
 ![Topic](../img/topic.png)